fQR-Weave/python-sdk/README.md

 # python-sdk

-Interact with fQR Weave platform using a python package
+Interact with fQR Weave platform using a python <a href="https://pypi.org/project/fqrweaveSDK/0.0.1/">package</a>

 <h1>Installation</h1>